ollewelin/mini_transformer_cpp/README.md

 ## Position encoder initialized vector values

-Note:

-Note that dimentions

-        d_model = 128

-Is a key parameter in the this Position encoder

 Example printout of sin
 ```
 for (int pos = 0; pos < max_len; ++pos)